Umuzi-org/ACN-syllabus/content/projects/data-science-specific/multivariate-linear-regression/_index.md

 1. All relevant instructions from the [simple-linear-regression](http://syllabus.africacode.net/projects/data-science-specific/cross-validation-and-simple-linear-regression/index.html) project also apply here.

-2. EDA means actually analysing the data; it's now enough to create a graph, there needs to be commentary on what it reveals about the data.
+2. EDA means actually analysing the data; it's not enough to create a graph, there needs to be commentary on what it reveals about the data.

 3. For the one-hot encoding, make sure that HR is used as the reference category.

-4. An understanding of multicollinearity should be clearly demonstrated and checked with any of the standard techniques.
+4. An understanding of multi-collinearity should be clearly demonstrated and checked with any of the standard techniques.

 5. A common issue is incorrect interpretation of the residuals plot.
 Make sure interpretation demonstrates understanding for what the residual tell us about the appropriateness of the model.